-Nursery Web Spider – Pisaurina sp.|
+Nursery Web Spider – Pisaurina mira

-Nursery Web and fishing spiders
+Pisauridae – Nursery Web and Fishing Spiders

 These spiders resemble the wolf spiders (Lycosidae), but have a different eye pattern.
-Pisaurids have their eyes arranged in 2 rows, the posterior row slightly recurved, the median eyes in the second row slighly (if any) larger than the others.
+Pisaurids have their eyes arranged in 2 rows, the posterior row slightly recurved, the median eyes in the second row slightly (if any) larger than the others.
 (Wolf spiders have eyes arranged in 3 rows).

-Before the eggs hatch, the female attaches the sac to a plant and then builds a web around it.
+Before the eggs hatch, the female attaches the sac to a plant and then builds a web around it (below).
 When the eggs inside are hatching, the momma spider opens the cocoon and releases the hatchlings — then stands guard nearby.
 The hatchlings remain in the web until thier first moult.
 The Pisaurids forage for their food and build webs only for protecting their young.

 Nursery web filled with hundreds of spiderlings

-North American Insects & Spiders is dedicated to macro photography of live, wild organisms in situ.
+Tree Encyclopedia / North American Insects & Spiders is dedicated to providing family-friendly educational